Celebrate Recovery: A twelve step program in Orillia to Find Freedom from Life’s Hurts, Habits and Hangups

 Celebrate Recovery is a biblical and balanced program that helps us overcome addiction.
 It is based on the actual words of Jesus rather than psychological theory.
 It is a program to help those struggling with addiction by showing them the loving power of Jesus Christ through a recovery process.

 Orillia Alliance Church hosts small group experiences entitled “Life’s Healing Choices.”
-Everyone is welcome to particpate as we all experience “hurts, habits or hang ups.”
+Everyone is welcome to participate as we all experience “hurts, habits or hang ups,” such as depression, disappointment, relational problems, anger issues, self harm, alcohol and other addictions.
 This is safe place to learn from the teaching of Jesus as recorded in Beatitudes.
 Please inquire as to our next group and location.

 A typical Celebrate Recovery meeting includes: